PressWagon/ComfyUI-StringsAndThings/README.md

 A collection of ComfyUI custom nodes for formatting and debugging string data with the intention of collecting generation data to be processed by a custom node pack like comfy-image-saver, as well as miscellaneous extra nodes to experiment with.

 # Part 1 - String Formatting
-Lora Selector - lets you pick a LoRa while also outputting its name as a string
+Lora Selector - lets you pick a LoRa while also outputting its name as a string.

 Lora Name Collector - takes up to 5 LoRas.
-Does not currently stack with itself (will fix this eventually)
+Does not currently stack with itself (will fix this eventually).

 Debug String - Attempts to print input to the console.
 Primarily useful for strings, but tries to take anything as input.